Temple Israel (Columbus, Ohio): Early 20th century, Folkman era

 By the turn of the 20th century, under the leadership of Rabbi E.B.M.
 Brown, B'nai Israel held services twice a week, Friday nights at 8:00pm and Saturday mornings at 10:00am.
 The congregation had 41 member families, and annual revenues of $2,650 (today $).
 The religious school held classes once a week, and had four teachers and 66 students.

 The congregation had grown to over 100 member families by 1903, and larger premises were required.
 In 1902 they had purchased a lot on Bryden Road at 18th Street—in Columbus's Olde Towne East neighborhood—for $6,300 (today $).
 Construction was started in 1903, and completed in 1904, at a cost of $40,587 (today $).
 By this time the synagogue was also known as "Temple Israel".
 By 1907, the rabbi was Joseph Saul Kornfeld.
 Membership had dropped to 80, and the school had 75 students.

 In 1918, under Kornfeld's leadership, the congregational school held classes one day a week, and had six teachers and ten students.
 Kornfeld served as rabbi until 1921, when he was appointed United States Minister to Persia.
 He filled that role until 1924, when he became rabbi of the Collingwood Avenue Temple in Toledo, Ohio, where he served until 1934.

 Jerome D. Folkman became Temple Israel's rabbi in 1947.
 Born in 1907, he was ordained at Hebrew Union College (HUC) in 1928.
 He first served at Temple Beth Israel in Jackson, Michigan and Temple Emanuel in Grand Rapids, Michigan before coming to Temple Israel.
 Folkman was a family therapist, and he focused on working with congregational families.
 Though he made no changes to ritual, he did re-introduce some traditional elements to the service: he wore a tallit in the pulpit, and put silver ornaments on the Torah scrolls.
 Both of these actions were criticized.
 Noted for his pastoral and humanitarian work, he was a recipient of a number of awards, including, in 1968, a Governor's Award.
 Rabbi Folkman was the father of cancer researcher Dr. Judah Folkman.
 Folkman would become Temple Israel's longest-serving rabbi, retiring in 1973.

 By 1942 membership was over 400 families, and by 1950 that had increased to over 750 families.
 Jack and Eleanor Resler donated the land for a larger facility.
 Reflecting Folkman's view that "Jews move eastward in American cities", the new site was at 5419 East Broad Street, on the far east side of the city.
-Prolific synagogue architect Percival Goodman was engaged, and produced the drawings for a new building in 1956.
+Prolific synagogue architect Percival Goodman was engaged, and produced the drawings for a new Modernist building in 1956.
 In July, 1958 construction was begun on the structure, which was dedicated in December, 1959.